 - 2 shots of Tequila (you can add more, this is just a starting point)

 Put all ingredients into the blender and mix until you get a slushy consistency.

-Top it off with a festive straw, invite a few friends over to share them with and enjoy!
+Even though I just used my basic retro blender, I am pretty sure this recipe can be adapted to a margarita machine too.
+The idea is to make it like a daiquiri consistency.
+Aloe water tends to have chunks of aloe inside the drink which will get blended down.
+If you prefer to keep those, I recommend pouring the Aloe water over the top of the slush at the end.Top it off with a festive straw, invite a few friends over to share them with and enjoy!
 I did notice that it actually cut down the the effects of a possible tequila hangover the next day.
-So, maybe there is really something too it?
+So maybe there is really something to it?
 I really imagine this refreshing drink being sipped by the pool or on the beach, someplace that you need the hydration but still are getting your vacation on.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.